 The bigger your codebase gets, the harder it is to answer “why does this feature work like this?”
 You end up opening 5 files.
 The design doc was written 3 months ago and nobody knows if it still matches the code.
+Comments are stale, Slack threads are gone, and the original designer left the company.

 What if the design doc itself was executable, and you maintained that instead of the code?